My Boo (Usher and Alicia Keys song): Release

 "My Boo" was not included in the final track listing of Confessions (neither were "Red Light" or the songs Usher recorded with P. Diddy and The Neptunes).
 Instead, "My Boo" and "Red Light" were leaked to the Internet, along with other songs not included on the first album release.
 The song was included in the expanded version of Confessions, alongside "Red Light" and "Sweet Lies" (which were only released in the UK version of the album).

 Dupri thought of releasing "My Boo" as the fourth single from Confessions once "Confessions Part II" would be leaving the charts.
 LaFace Records sent "My Boo" to US contemporary hit radio on August 29, 2004, and to US urban contemporary radio on August 30, 2004.
 The single was released in the United States as a 12" single on September 21, 2004.
 It was a double A-side with "Confessions Part II" when it was released in the United Kingdom on November 1, 2004.

 Composition

-"My Boo" is a hip hop-tinged R&B song with a mid-tempo melody.
-It is composed in the key of D minor, in common time.
-The song production was supervised by Jermaine Dupri and Manuel Seal, with uncredit works by No I.D., who sampled 1977 song "He's All I've Got" by Love Unlimited in the song.
+The song's production was supervised by Jermaine Dupri and Manuel Seal, with uncredited work by No I.D., who sampled 1977 song "He's All I've Got" by Love Unlimited in the song.

 The lyrics are constructed in verse-chorus-chorus form.
 Usher starts the intro, and Keys followed her rap-intro, with background vocals from Usher.
 He proceeds to the first verse and chorus, leading to Keys singing another chorus, altering some of the lyrics of the original chorus to create a dialogue.
 Keys sings the second verse and Usher for the chorus, with background vocals from Keys.
 Keys repeats her version for the chorus.
 The song breaks with Usher and Keys singing "My oh, My oh, My oh, My oh, My Boo", one after the other.
 Usher repeats the chorus again, and they sing the intro of Keys.